Locations:

 2. They use glue to set the wire in place.

-3. This intricate process takes longer than creating an impression for a removable retainer.
-But you leave the dental office with your retainer in place.
-You don’t have to wait for a laboratory to create the retainer.
+The process for fixed retainers takes longer than creating an impression for a removable retainer.
+But you leave your dental care provider’s office with your retainer in place.
+You don’t have to wait for a lab to make it.

-When you get your retainer after your braces come off, it shouldn’t hurt.
+But your teeth shouldn’t hurt once you start wearing your retainer regularly.
 The fit should be snug yet comfortable over your teeth.

-• You forget to wear your retainer for a short time, then start wearing it again.
+• You forget to wear your retainer for a short time and then start wearing it again

-• You haven’t worn your retainer in a long time and try to wear it.
+• You haven’t worn your retainer in a long time and then try to wear it

 Recovery and Outlook